 Concerns about the proposed regime

 The plan ultimately is that CPR 31 and the associated Practice Directions should be rewritten, reordered, and simplified, into a single rule which will apply presumably to all multi-track cases.
-The two year pilot is limited to the Business and Property Court (see the draft practice direction).
+The two year pilot is limited to the Business and Property Court.

 Many are discomforted about the fact that the new disclosure proposals only require parties to disclose adverse documents harmful to their case that are known to them.
 Nelsonian blindness is clearly a risk here, given that there is no general duty to search for relevant documents.
 Others may be more concerned about the complexity of extended disclosure on an issue by issue basis and the consequently increased costs in the lead up to the CMC.
 Nonetheless, if you accept the view that wholesale cultural change is required to deal with over-disclosure, these proposals bravely address the problem head-on.